Board of Directors

 Our all-volunteer Board of Directors meets monthly to ensure the organization is operating smoothly.
 We are grateful for the expertise they share with Open Your Heart to the Hungry and Homeless!

-In addition to the following board members, appreciation goes to Ed Retka, Board Member Emeritus, and Michael Fratto, Board Member Emeritus, for their years of service with Open Your Heart to the Hungry and Homeless.
+In addition to the following board members, appreciation goes to Ed Retka, Board Members Emeritus, Michael Fratto, Daniel DuHamel, Chris Yates, and Kate Moen for their years of service with Open Your Heart to the Hungry and Homeless.

 Jake Peterson joined the Board of Directors in 2014 after learning about and being inspired by the positive, constructive work Open Your Heart does for those in need around Minnesota.
 Jake earned his undergraduate degree in political science and legal studies from Hamline University in 2008 and graduated from the University of Iowa College of Law in 2011.
 Jake works as an attorney at McKinnis & Doom, P.A. in Cambridge, Minnesota.

 In addition to offering important legal, business, and professional insight to the Board, Jake brings a deep motivation for helping less fortunate people secure basic resources like food and housing.

 Derek joined the Open Your Heart to the Hungry and Homeless (OYH) Board of Directors in February of 2015 and enjoys working with an amazing organization that shares his vision for the community.
 He became familiar with OYH while working at Our Saviour’s Community Services, an organization that serves homeless adults in Hennepin County.
 Currently, he is a Program Manager at Catholic Charities for the Housing First Program in Hennepin County.